Provable Boolean Interaction Recovery from Tree Ensemble obtained via Random Forests: LSSFind and simulation results

 \subsection{Robustness to LSS model violations}

 { In the following, we present simulation results for LSSFind when the data is generated from a misspecified LSS model, that means, some of the LSS model assumptions are violated.
 We find that LSSFind deteriorate when the LSS model is violated.
-We consider a misspecified LSS model with $SNR = 50$ and 2 order-2 interactions with $p=20$ features and $n=1,000$ samples, analog as in Figure \ref{fig:Sim1}, second row, first column, third bar.
+We consider a misspecified LSS model with $SNR = 5$ and 2 order-2 interactions with $p=20$ features and $n=1,000$ samples, analog as in Figure \ref{fig:Sim1}, second row, first column, third bar.
 We consider the following violations of LSS model assumptions: } \begin{itemize} \item \textbf{Overlapping interactions:} different basic interactions have overlapping features.
 When $\textrm{overlap}=1$, the basic interactions are $((1, -1), (2, -1))$, $( (2,-1)$, $(3, -1)$). \item \textbf{Correlated features:} Different features are correlated instead of independent.
 When $\text{corr}=\alpha$, the correlation between feature $j_1$ and $j_2$ is $\alpha^{|j_1 - j_2|}$. \item \textbf{Heavy-tail noise:} the noise follows a Laplace or Cauchy distribution, which have heavier tails than (sub-)Gaussian distributions.
 The noise is normalized such that the SNR is 50. \end{itemize} Results of LSSFind are shown in Figure \ref{fig:LSSviolation}.
 For heavy-tail noise, we observe a gradual drop in performance.
-For the correlated feature case and overlapping feature case, one can see that performance also show a significant drop.
+For the correlated feature case, one can see that LSSFind has reasonable performance when the correlation is close to zero but its performance deteriorates when the correlation is high.
+Similar, for the overlapping feature case the performance worsens.